 Papers in the research track will be reviewed according to the following criteria:

-- Relevance and impact of the research contributions
+- Impact of the research contributions

 - Design and execution of the evaluation of the work